thunderk/spacetac/README.md

 For example, a ship that equips a power generator with "power recovery +3", but has a sticky effect of "power recovery -1" from a previous weapon hit, will have an effective power recovery of 2.

-Attributes may also be upgraded permanently during level up.

 ### Skills

 Skills represent a ship's ability to use equipments: